…he said to Simon, “Put out into the deep and let down your nets for a catch.”

 Luke 5:4

 Peter and his brother Andrew were business partners and seasoned fishermen.
-Taking advantage of the cooler temps, they would fish through the night, and take their catch to the market each morning.
+Taking advantage of the cooler temps, they would fish through the night and take their catch to the market each morning.
 From tender ages, they’d grown up on the water.

 Does your life feel like that?

-You’re consistently casting out your nets, and dragging them back in empty.
-If there was an easier way, you’d do it, but there are no shortcuts for the work that must be done.
+You’re consistently casting out your nets and dragging them back in empty.
+If there were an easier way, you’d do it, but there are no shortcuts for the work that must be done.
 You get up every day and wash, rinse, repeat, and pray that the Lord will move enough fish around so you can bring in the haul.
 Your nets seem empty, but it’s not for lack of effort.

 Fishing in Troubled Waters